 Arrested pneumatisation of the skull base is an anatomical variant that most commonly occurs in association with the sphenoid sinus.
 It is known that the sphenoid bones undergo early fatty marrow conversion antecedent to normal pneumatisation.
 However, for unclear reasons, some individuals experience failure of pneumatisation before respiratory mucosa has fully extended into sites of early fatty marrow conversion.
 These individuals are then left with persistent atypical fatty marrow adjacent to the sinus that persists into adulthood.
 If unrecognised, imaging features may at times create diagnostic difficulty in interpretation of skull base CT and MR scans.

 Since it is a developmental abnormality, it usually manifests as an incidental finding.
 No specific clinical symptoms are attributed to this entity.

 The proper process of pneumatisation of the skull base and paranasal sinuses start at the age of 4 months and develops through to young adulthood.
 Red bone marrow is being replaced by fatty marrow prior to pneumatisation of the paranasal sinuses, including the sphenoid bone.
-The precise mechanisms that remain largely unclear.
+The precise mechanisms underlying this process remain largely unclear.
 This bone marrow conversion precedes the invasion of epithelial cells to form the respiratory mucosa.
 When one of the steps described above is halted, no or reduced pneumatisation of the sinus will occur.

 Imaging consists of CT and MR studies involving the skull base.
 The non-expansile nature of the lesion is best evaluated at the inferior orbital fissure and Vidian canal, which are not displaced nor disrupted.

 Characteristic features on CT are the presence of:

 Hallmark of MR imaging is: